tier4/dio_ros_driver/README.md

 After the command sequence, you can find `dio_ros_driver` node and topics.

-## Running `dio_ros_driver` on ADLINK's MVP-6100
+## Running `dio_ros_driver` on ADLINK's MVP-6100 and MXC-6600
-All ports of DIO, served by ADLINK's MVP-6100, has value which is active low.
+All ports of DIO, served by ADLINK's MVP-6100 and MXC-6600, have value which is active low.

 The following table shows relation between port value and polarity.